 |---|---|---|

-If your Beagle eats a toxic food, contact a vet right away.
+If your Beagle eats a toxic food or you are unsure whether something is safe, contact a vet right away.

 Treat rules for Beagles